Professor of Human GeographyDavid Conradson

-My research is concerned with social well-being in stressed environments and communities.
-I examine the processes that contribute to distress and disruption in particular places, and I seek to identify the collaborations, policies, and practices able to facilitate wellbeing within them.
+My research is concerned with social and community well-being in stressed and disrupted environments.
+I examine the processes that contribute to stress and disruption in particular places, and I seek to identify the collaborations, policies, and practices able to facilitate wellbeing within them.
 A particular focus in recent years has been post-disaster recovery in the city of Christchurch, New Zealand.

 Current and recent projects: